AM2R-Modding-Group/AM2R-Modding-Wiki/content/assets/music/_index.md

 This plays when a major item has been collected.
 The music file is called `musItemGet.ogg`.

 # Secret Ending
 This track is not part of the official soundtrack.
 It exists in the Community Updates since version 1.4 and was made by [unknown](https://www.youtube.com/@unknown-gd6nk).
-The license is unknown.
+It is licensed under [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/deed).
 The music file is called `musEnding.ogg`.